 Wearable_Dynamics: A silence that is not silent, listening to the intention of movement before it happens…by Paola Tognazzi Drake

-1- With the increased integration of media technology and use of internet in our daily life, studies revealed an increase in cases of clinical depression, obesity, lack of physical exercise and injuries (neck-shoulder-hand) due to the fact that the human body is not designed for the postures imposed by the computer.
+1- With the increased integration of media technology and use of internet in our daily life, studies revealed an increase in cases of clinical depression, obesity, lack of physical exercise and injuries (neck-shoulder-hand).
+The human body is not designed for the postures imposed by the computer.

 As people spend more time online and with communication tools, there is a decrease in direct human to human interaction which makes us forget important communication skills, which are prerequisite to our survival as a species – Balance, Proprioception, body movement, spatial navigation, body memory and instinctive response.

-The user was usually restricted to a computer interface that hasn’t changed much since 1968 – a screen, a mouse, a keyboard.
+2- As to date user are still restricted to a computer interface that hasn’t changed much since 1968: a screen, a mouse, a keyboard.
 Ergonomic body interfaces seem to remain a low priority, even though recent developments in the gaming industry can contribute in that field.
-Even todayʼs Google Glass has more to do with masking surveillance systems, instead of focusing on the ergonomic side of the interface.

-At the same time musical instruments are usually outside of the body, there is always a distance between the player and the instrument.
+Musical instruments are usually outside of the body, there is always a distance between the player and the instrument.
 The instrument without the active gestures of the player does not play by itself.
-Instruments are not alive per se.